sjalasutram/FinTechProject1/README.md

 4. Is there a correlation between Government expenditure on education and internet usage?

-5. Which countries have the lowest and highest ratio of Agricultural land to food production comparisons The country with highest ratio of Agricultural land and Food Production is United States.
+5. Which countries have the lowest and highest ratio of Agricultural land to food production comparisons?

+   The country with highest ratio of Agricultural land and Food Production is United States.
    Agricultural Land is 44% and Food Production Index is at 104.45